ZiTAL/aHoTTS/README.md

 * Catalan [ca]:
     - [pau](https://huggingface.co/HiTZ/TTS-ca_pau)
     - [ona](https://huggingface.co/HiTZ/TTS-ca_ona)
-    - bet
-    - eli
-    - eva
-    - jan
-    - mar
-    - pep
-    - pol
 * Spanish [es]:
     - [laura](https://huggingface.co/HiTZ/TTS-es_laura)
     - [alejandro](https://huggingface.co/HiTZ/TTS-es_alejandro)

 ## Uses
-This models are intented to be used for speech synthesis in Basque, Galician, Catalan and Spanish.
+These models are intented to be used for speech synthesis in Basque, Galician, Catalan and Spanish.
 ## Installation
 You will need to install huggingface_hub package with the following command.
 ```bash